mateconpizza/winbar.nvim/README.md

     'lazy',
     'man',
   },
-  exclude_buftypes = { -- buffer types to exclude from WinBar display.
+  exclude_buftypes = { -- Buffer types where WinBar will not be shown
     'terminal',
     'quickfix',
     'help',